 Also, the situation here is strikingly similar to what we’ve described in the computer case section:

-- There’s a lot of jank among budget peripherals
+- There’s a lot of junk among budget peripherals.

 - We won’t feature models currently on discounts in this article so that you at least have access to a single quality budget solution.

 Note that these peripherals are NOT included in the $300 price tag.